pro

 Women's and Gender Studies, B.A.

-pro's Department of Women’s and Gender Studies is open to people of all genders, with courses focusing on women, gender and sexuality across the curriculum of the humanities and social sciences and including professional schools such as nursing, law and social work.
+pro's Department of Women’s and Gender Studies is open to people of all genders, with courses focusing on women, gender and sexuality across the curriculum of the humanities and social sciences, as well as professional schools such as nursing, law and social work.

 Women’s and genderstudies is the study of the human experience that places women and gender at the center of the analysis.
 It is an interdisciplinary field that draws from knowledge and expertise in the humanities, social sciences andnaturalsciences.
 It examines how gender inequality is built into social institutions and practices, envisions more egalitarian alternatives and studies strategies of social change.